KiranWells/corgi/README.md

 # Corgi

-Corgi is a performance-focused fractal rendering engine capable of ultra-deep and highly flexible styling.
+Corgi is a performance-focused fractal rendering engine capable of ultra-deep zooms and highly flexible styling.

 ![An example of the UI in use at extreme zoom levels](assets/ui_example_small.avif)